patched-codes/patchwork/README.md

 patchwork AutoFix openai_api_key=<YOUR_OPENAI_API_KEY> github_api_key=<YOUR_GITHUB_TOKEN>
 ```

 The above command will default to patching code in the current directory, by running Semgrep to identify the vulnerabilities.
 You can take a look at the `default.yml` [file](patchwork/patchflows/AutoFix/defaults.yml) for the list of configurations you can set to manage the AutoFix patchflow.
+For more details on how you can use a personal access token from GitHub on CLI you can read [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#using-a-personal-access-token-on-the-command-line).

 You can replace the OpenAI key with a key from our managed service
 by signing in at [https://app.patched.codes/signin](https://app.patched.codes/signin) and generating an API key from the integrations tab.
 You can then call the patchflow with the key as follows: